 Other Causes of Deforestation

 Selective logging, or the removal of only a few trees per area, is mildly less invasive and used for high-value wood products, but smaller trees are still damaged in the process and species native to those areas are still displaced.
-A study showed that selective logging actually doubled the total number of trees felled per year instead of reducing the amount.
+A study has shown that selective logging can actually double the total number of trees felled per year instead of reducing the amount.

-Both clearcutting and selective logging make forests vulnerable to flooding and fires, since water and flames are no longer hindered by trees and shrubbery.
+Both clearcutting and selective logging make forests vulnerable to flooding and fires, since water is no longer hindered by trees and shrubbery, and logged areas are dried out by sunlight and made more susceptible to flames.

 Expansion of Infrastructure